openconnectivity/IOTivity-Lite-setup/Readme.md

 The name can be change to something different.
-This can be done by giving an input parameter to gen.sh. for example gen.sh blahblah will turn the name of the server into "blahblah". default the name is "server_lite_&lt;PID&gt;" and the PID is the current proces.
+This can be done by giving an input parameter to gen.sh. for example gen.sh blahblah will turn the name of the server into "blahblah".
+Default the name of the device is "server_lite_&lt;PID&gt;", the PID is the current process number of the script.
+Hence the default name scheme creates unique device names.

 ### WARNING !!!